NeroReflex/Gishiki/Documentation/docs/usage/configuration.md

 # Configuration
-Gishiki is a bit tricky to configure, but don't worry: you just need to remember 3 or 4 things:
+Gishiki is a bit tricky to configure, but don't worry: you just need to copy the structure of the JSON file below and change what you don't like:

-the real configuration file and application descriptor is stored inside the application directory (alongside with the environment.ini file) and is called settings.json
+the real configuration file and application descriptor is stored inside the application directory and is called settings.json

-It has a fixed structure:
+It has a fixed (minumum) structure:
 ```
 {
     "general": {